livekit/livekit/README.md

 ### Creating an access token

-Each user that connects to a LiveKit room requires an [access token](https://docs.livekit.io/guides/access-tokens/).
-It's a JWT token that encodes the user's identity and the permissions granted to them.
-You can generate tokens with our CLI:
+A user connecting to a LiveKit room requires an [access token](https://docs.livekit.io/guides/access-tokens/).
+Access tokens (JWT) encode the user's identity and the room permissions they've been granted.
+You can generate a token with our CLI:

 ```shell
 livekit-cli create-token \